boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

   Range (min … max):   417.8 ms … 500.7 ms
 ```

+And now we are faster again for every repository I tried.

-In addition a nice pickup by Jeff Haynie https://github.com/jhaynie in a PR managed to remove some pointless allocations which should help performance just that little bit more.
+In addition a nice pickup by Jeff Haynie https://github.com/jhaynie in a PR https://github.com/boyter/scc/pull/35 managed to remove some pointless allocations which should help performance just that little bit more.

 One thing I had identified in my original post about `scc` was that the Go garbage collector was a hindrance to performance.
 I had also tried turning it off with bad results on machines with less memory.
 As such I took a slightly different approach.
 By default `scc` turns the garbage collector off, and if by default 10000 files are parsed then it is turned back on.
 This results in a nice speed gain for smaller projects.
-Of course this did result in a bug where the GC gettings leaked out, but thankfully Jeff picked this one up as well and I ensured the scope was limited to the `scc` main.
+Of course this did result in a bug https://github.com/boyter/scc/issues/32 where the GC gettings leaked out, but thankfully Jeff picked this one up as well and I modified the source to ensure that the scope was limited to the `scc` main function.

+I really wish Go would allow you to configure the GC to be throughput focused rather than latency focused.
+Seeing as this is possible in Java I imagine it might happen eventually.

 One annoying thing that comes out of the very tight benchmarks posted is that `scc` spends a non trivial amount of time parsing the JSON it uses for language features.
 For example over a few runs with the trace logging enabled I recorded the following,